parsing-io/address-book-example/README.md

 **4. the address book processing should be fast**
 Then LowLevelOptimizedLineProcessor is the choice.
 For reading the address book file, either NIOFileProcessor or ScalaSourceFileProcessor can be used.
 ScalaSourceFileProcessor is slightly faster.
-There is also a variant of NIOFileProcessor that uses Java1.1 BufferedReader directly (NIOFileProcessor#processFileJava11).
-This is cca 1,76 faster than reading lines using Java NIO Path and Java Stream (tested on reading 1,000,000 lines in 1,000 loops).
+The variant of NIOFileProcessor that uses directly Java1.1 BufferedReader is cca 1,76 faster than reading lines using Java NIO Path and Java Streams (tested on reading 1,000,000 lines in 1,000 loops).
+The variant that uses Java NIO Path and Java Streams is showed in addressbook.fileprocessor.NIOFileProcessor#processFileNIO.
 Changing the size of the buffer might also improve the performance with certain address book file sizes.
 The tool uses the default of 8192 bytes.

-**5. Scala I/O API is preferred to Java NIO API or vice versa** ScalaSourceFileProcessor or NIOFileProcessor can be both used.
+**5. Scala I/O API is preferred to Java NIO API or vice versa** ScalaSourceFileProcessor or NIOFileProcessor can be used to interoperate in future with newly added code.

 Which of these classes (LowLevelOptimizedLineProcessor, RegexLineProcessor, ScalaSourceFileProcessor and NIOFileProcessor) should be used is passed to the tool as its parameters.